erSubhashThapa/100daysofcode/r2-log.md

   Put `"eslint.alwaysShowStatus": true` in your user settings in vsc.

-  When I click on this button, a tab pops up that shows where my project is getting *ESLint* from:
+  When I click on the ESLint status button button, a tab pops up that shows where my project is getting *ESLint* from:

   >[Info  - 14:55:45] ESLint server is running.
   >[Info  - 14:55:45] ESLint library loaded from:
   >/Users/dashiellbark-huss/Documents/100daysofcode/perfect_fit_meal/node_modules/eslint/lib/api.js

   So it looks like it's getting it locally.
 But I'm not sure.
+Maybe the global installation is interfering?

   Also I'm curious where it's getting the ESLint html plugin from, because I saw it both locally and globally.

   I think there's problems with ESLint being local and global.

+  ## What To Do?

-  ### Do I need to install prettier both locally *and* globally?
+  ### Do I need to install the ESLint prettier plugin both locally *and* globally?

   or

-  ### Do I need to uninstall either my global or local package so that I only have one package?
+  ### Do I need to uninstall either my global or local ESLint package so that I only have one package?
+And then get prettier to work for that?

+  I'm nervous that if I delete either package, I'll break my `eslint_html_plugin` which took me a while to get to work.

   ## `.eslintrc.json`

   I wanted to see if I could find a `.eslintrc.json` file in the global installation of EsLint.
 To find the global directory:

   [Where does npm install packages](https://stackoverflow.com/questions/5926672/where-does-npm-install-packages):

   - `npm list -g`

   <img src="log_imgs/path_5-9.PNG" width="400"/>